 Maryna Caputo has been practicing yoga for over 10 years.
 Her practice inspired her to complete 250-hour teacher training in India at Yoga Vidya Gurukul ashram in the tradition of Swami Satyananda in 2008.
 Originally from Ukraine, Maryna has a degree in translation and worked as an interpreter at many international yoga seminars in Europe.
 She teaches classical Indian yoga, emphasizing the benefits of each posture and technique on physical, mental and spiritual levels and helping students reach a blissful state of body and mind.
 Maryna offers many traditional yogic methods and specialty classes, including pranayama and yoga nidra.

-Susan is an Experience Registered Yoga Teacher, a Yoga Alliance Continuing Education Provider, an LMT, a Stress Reduction Therapist, a CEP and a Blue Cross/Blue Shield Provider.
+Susan is an Experience Registered Yoga Teacher, a Yoga Alliance Continuing Education Provider, LMT, Stress Reduction Therapist, CEP, Health Educator and a Blue Cross/Blue Shield (BC/BS) Provider.
 Susan seeks to remove the effects of stress, anxiety and physical pain by encouraging education through yoga, mindfulness and deep relaxation techniques.
 Her classes and workshops teach others to become present and learn how to react to repetitive thoughts.
 She has spent years guiding and coaching individuals to work with both their minds and bodies through moment-to-moment awareness - strengthening the muscle of our attention.
 In the years of working in these practices, she has learned to cultivate a deeper level of concentration, patience and compassion along with increased creativity.

 Susan believes it is critical to address the source from which all activity arises - our inner world.
 “If we can learn to turn our attention inward we can clarify our relationship to our self and shift our relationship to the world around us.”
 She looks forward to being part of your journey as you travel this path in life.